guillemontecinos/maquinitas/README.md

 ## contents of this repository

-* [manuals](https://github.com/montoyamoraga/maquinitas/tree/gh-pages/manuals): manuals for all the instruments as reference material, all copyright belongs to whoever has it, these manuals are included just for reference.

 * [max-patches](https://github.com/montoyamoraga/maquinitas/tree/gh-pages/max-patches): max patches to interface with the instruments.

 * [notes](https://github.com/montoyamoraga/maquinitas/tree/gh-pages/notes): notes for all the instruments.